 - Set your video resolution to Auto.
 You should now see a notification saying if HDCP 2.2 standard is supported.

-Note: Not all ports on your TV may support HDCP 2.2 standard.
-If you want to watch 4K content, be sure to connect Amazon Fire TV to a port that is labeled as Mobile High-Definition Link (MHL), HDCP 2.2, UHD, or 4K.
+Not all ports on your TV may support HDCP 2.2 standards.
+If you want to watch 4K content, connect Amazon Fire TV to a port labeled as Mobile High-Definition Link (MHL), HDCP 2.2, UHD, or 4K.